Kdwan004/Task-Checklist/README.md

 ## Usage Instructions

+Create a Directory in the cloned repo called Data, and create files subjects.txt and tasks.txt to store data to files.

 1. **Create a Subject**: Select the "Create Subject" option from the main menu, input the subject name, and confirm.
 2. **Edit a Subject**: Choose the "Edit Subject" option, select a subject by its index number, and choose to add or remove tasks.
 3. **Remove a Subject**: Pick the "Remove Subject" option, select a subject by its index number, and confirm the removal.